top of page

 Does MR provide better skill transfer than VR?

-Yes, assuming the skill transfer required is a hard skill requiring the use of ones real hands and physical tools.
+Yes, assuming the skill transfer required is a hard skill requiring the use of one's real hands and physical tools.

 Is MR the Future of Simulation Training?